AzodFR/Azuria/README.md

 ![github-small](https://i.imgur.com/zGQ2kgZ.png)

-If you reveal all the moneybags without find a skullhead, you win the game and win 100 coins
+If you reveal all the moneybags without find a skullhead, you win the game and win variable ammount of coins